Security & Governance

 You can't secure what you can't see.
 EDGAR sees all of it.

-• Authenticates to each endpoint and pulls real configuration data, so you're working from what's actually there, not the spreadsheet somebody swears is current.
+Configuration from the source.
+EDGAR authenticates to each endpoint and pulls real configuration data, so you're working from what's actually there, not the spreadsheet somebody swears is up to date.

-• Finds the forgotten box, the stray service, the thing a contractor stood up two years ago and never tore down.
+The layer everything builds on.
+The forgotten box, the stray service, the thing a contractor stood up two years ago and never tore down, EDGAR finds it, and feeds the discovery-and-configuration picture every other tool depends on.

 [ Open the file ]